Mahshid-MSH/GhidraHush/README.md

 **Important:** This pipeline is **not totally automated**.
 It operates on a "human-in-the-loop" philosophy.
 While the toolchain handles heavy lifting like extraction, LLM interactions, and compilation loops, user oversight—especially for filtering functions and verifying logic—is strictly required for maximum accuracy.

+> **Disclaimer:** **For Educational Purposes Only!**
+> GhidraHush is created strictly for research, education, and authorized security assessments.
+I accept zero responsibility for what you do with this tool.
+If you decide to do something reckless and end up behind bars, just know I won't be coming to break you out or pay your bail!
+Use it responsibly.

 ## 🌟 The Golden Rule: Tune Your Ghidra

 It is absolutely crucial to tune your Ghidra environment before starting the decompilation process.
 It does not matter even if you have the best sources available and have access to the strongest LLM in the world; if you don't tune Ghidra to give you clean, accurate outputs in the first stage, the LLM will likely struggle to understand the code and context easily. **Just like a guitar, you must tune your Ghidra before playing.**